Morocco King Inaugurates Rabat-Salé-Kenitra's CMC; New Generation Vocational Training Facility | Ghana News Agency

 In fact, the CMC is home to six sectoral centres dedicated to the acquisition of business skills, with six integrated application platforms for immersive training based on “learning by doing”, allowing complex simulations close to business reality to be carried out throughout the learning process.

-This is the case of the Industry cluster, designed as an educational factory, which offers the advantage of co-locating around 10 different specialties in QHSE, industrial, electrical, mechanical and automotive engineering.
+This is the case of the Industry cluster, designed as an educational factory, which offers the advantage of co-locating around 10 different specialities in QHSE, industrial, electrical, mechanical and automotive engineering.

-The cluster also includes a mini-manufacturing line for electric vehicle charging stations, a full-scale application platform whose production and maintenance are managed by multidisciplinary teams of trainees from the cluster’s various specialties.
+The cluster also includes a mini-manufacturing line for electric vehicle charging stations and a full-scale application platform whose production and maintenance are managed by multidisciplinary teams of trainees from the cluster’s various specialities.

 The Cité des Métiers et des Compétences is also home to a Tourism & Hospitality cluster with a training hotel and restaurant adapted to real working conditions, an Agriculture cluster with a training farm, a Management & Commerce cluster with a virtual simulation company, a Personal and Community Services cluster with a training nursery and housing, and a Digital and Artificial Intelligence cluster.